Must-Try Peranakan Dishes in Penang, Malaysia

 The bursting flavors of Peranakan can only be handled by the cool dessert that is Cendol.
 Made with shaved ice, coconut milk, palm sugar, and pandan-flavored jelly noodles, the sweet Cendol resembles the Filipino dessert Halo-Halo that can be eaten as an individual snack as well.
 Cendol is also served ingredients like creamed corn, glutinous rice, and red beans.

 How about you?
-What’s your favorite Peranakan Dishes in Penang?
+What’re your favorite Peranakan Dishes in Penang?

 - Where to Stay in Penang: Sunway Hotel Georgetown